openshift/enhancements/enhancements/network/service-egress-traffic-steering.md

 ## Summary

+Some users require modifying the egress traffic flow of pods backing LoadBalancer services, this includes both setting the source ip of the packets to the LoadBalancer's ingress IP and/or choosing a network to be used for the traffic.

-Some external systems that communicate with applications running on the Kubernetes cluster through a LoadBalancer service expect that the source IP of egress traffic originating from the pods backing the service is identical to the destination IP they use to reach them - i.e the LoadBalancer's ingress IP.
+This is required as some external systems that communicate with applications running on the Kubernetes cluster through a LoadBalancer service expect that the source IP of egress traffic originating from the pods backing the service is identical to the destination IP they use to reach them - i.e the LoadBalancer's ingress IP.
 This behavior requires that service access from outside the cluster will only work to a designated node.
 This is contradictory to how default services work where a service may be accessed via any node.

-By introducing a new CRD `EgressService`, users could request that the source IP of egress packets originating from all of the pods that are endpoints of a LoadBalancer service would be its ingress IP.
+By introducing a new CRD `EgressService`, users could request that egress packets originating from all of the pods that are endpoints of a LoadBalancer service would use a different network than the main one and/or their source IP will be the Service's ingress IP.
 The CRD will be Namespaced, each named as the LoadBalancer Service that should be modified.

 The feature will be supported by both "Shared" and "Local" gateway modes and the affected traffic will be that which is coming from a pod to a destination outside of the cluster.